CSO survey reveals the havoc wreaked on Irish businesses by Covid-19

 A deserted Grafton Street during the Covid-19 pandemic lockdown.
 Photograph: Dara Mac Dónaill / The Irish Times

-Almost a quarter of businesses have been forced to cease trading due to the Covid-19 pandemic, while many of those who kept some element of their business going cut staff and relied and Government support.
+Nearly one in four Irish businesses have either paused or cancelled planned recruitment as a result of the Covid-19 pandemic, according to a survey that reveals the havoc wreaked on the financial world by the Covid-19 pandemic.

-The Central Statistics Office published the second wave of its Business Impact of Covid-19 Survey on Monday.
+The Central Statistics Office published the second wave of its Business Impact of COVID-19 Survey on Monday.
+It covers the period April 20th May 3rd.
+It follows the first wave of the survey, which covered the period March 16th to April 19th.

-The online survey was sent to a sample of 3,000 businesses and the information was collected between May 5th and May 12th.
-The response rate to the survey was 24.5 per cent.
+The online questionnaire was sent to a sample of 3,000 businesses and the response rate was 24.5 per cent.

+The latest wave shows a third of businesses (33.1 per cent) let staff go temporarily, while 5.9 per cent let staff go permanently.

 There were large differences within the services sector where 69.1 per cent of enterprises in accommodation and food services ceased trading, either temporarily or permanently.